Watermelon-Family/watermelon/README.md

 At the same time, 🍉 is also a very useful tool.
 Python beginners can use this project to practice your skills.

-We strongly recommend using 🍉 with tmux on macos.
+We strongly recommend using 🍉 with tmux on MacOS.

 ## Installation